HOchacha/HOchacha/README.md

 - Undergraduate Student, Junior, in Dankook University, 2024(Current)
 - Undergraduate researcher, in [BoanLab](https://boanlab.com/), since Dec.
 2023
 - Undergraduate Member(not in project), in [MOSL](https://sites.google.com/site/dkumobileos/), since May.
 2024
-### Working on Project
-- Crypto-Agility (in BoanLab)
-- Study Kubernetes and Infrastructure (for Preparing Develop Educationa-purpose Infrastructure, in MOSL)
 ### Skills
 - Main Programming Lang. : Go, C, Python
 - What I ever used at least once : C++, Java, C#